AndroidIDEOfficial/android-tree-sitter/README.md

   -o OUTPUT        Output file name (OUTPUT.so)
   -n NDK           Path to the Android NDK.
-  -m               Min SDK version for the generated shared library
+  -m               Min SDK version for the generated shared library -s               Build for the host OS.
+If this option is set, all other options are not used.
 ```

 For example, the following command builds the shared library for `arm64-v8a` Android 8 and above with  `tree-sitter-java` and `tree-sitter-python` grammars :